-08/03/02 - Taiwan's President, Chen Shui-bian, referred in a speech to Taiwan and China being two different countries, and called for a national referendum on

-Taiwan's status.
-China charged that the statement was a violation of the "one-China" policy.

-- 06/24/02 A delegation of Taiwan military officials met in Washington with U.S. defense officials to discuss security cooperation and Taiwan's defense needs. - 04/09/02 U.S. Members of Congress announced the formation of a Congressional Taiwan Caucus, with over 80 Members. - 03/12/02 Taiwan's Defense Minister, Tang Yiao-ming, left the United States after a three-day defense conference that included meetings with U.S. Deputy Secretary of Defense Paul Wolfowitz and U.S. Assistant Secretary of State James Kelly. - 01/01/02 Taiwan enters the WTO. - 12/01/01 In national legislative elections, the DPP made a strong showing at the expense of the National Party, winning 87 legislative seats in the 225member body to the latter's 68 seats.
-The Nationalist Party lost its legislative majority for the first time in 50 years. - 09/18/01 The WTO voted to accept Taiwan's application for membership. - 07/24/01 Supporters of Taiwan's former President, KMT member Lee Teng-hui, announced the formation of a new political party in Taiwan, the Taiwan Solidarity Union (TSU).
-The organizing meeting of the new party is scheduled for August 12, 2001. - 04/25/01 In an ABC television interview, President Bush said that he would use the U.S. military do"whatever it took to help Taiwan defend herself." - 04/24/01 The Bush Administration announced it would sell Taiwan a new assortment of defense articles, including diesel submarines, P-3C anti-submarine aircraft, and Kidd-class destroyers. - 01/02/01 For the first time in more than 5 decades, 3 Taiwan ships left Quemoy and Matsu and later docked in the Chinese ports of Xiamen and Fuzhou. - 10/16/00 China issued a white paper, "China's National Defense 2000," reinforcing its claim that it would use force against Taiwan if Taiwan continued to refuse to negotiate for reunification with China. - 08/17/00 Taiwan's President Chen made a transit stop in Los Angeles.
-Invited to dine with Members of Congress, Chen declined under pressure from U.S. government officials. - 05/20/00 Chen Shui-bian was inaugurated as Taiwan's newly elected president.
-His inauguration speech was viewed generally as a moderate attempt to lower tensions with Beijing.
+- 02/15/03 Taiwan news accounts announced that KMT leader Lien Chan and PFP leader James Soong would combine forces in a single presidential ticket to challenge current President Chen Shui-bian, leader of the DPP party, in the March 2004 presidential election. - 01/26/03 A chartered Taiwan flight landed in the PRC for the first time since 1949 in the first of 16 such flights planned through February 9, 2003.
+The flights were arranged to ferry passengers to Taiwan for the Chinese New Year. - 12/07/02 In mayoral elections, KMT favorite Ma Ying-jeou handily won re-election as mayor of Taipei, while DPP candidate Frank Hsieh was re-elected mayor of Kaohsiung. - 09/04/02 A delegation of KMT and PFP legislators from Taiwan began a visit to the United States with the goal of increasing inter-parliamentary exchanges. - 08/03/02 Taiwan's President, Chen Shui-bian, referred in a speech to Taiwan and China being two different countries, and called for a national referendum on Taiwan's status.
+China charged that the statement was a violation of the "one-China" policy. - 06/24/02 A delegation of Taiwan military officials met in Washington with U.S. defense officials to discuss security cooperation and Taiwan's defense needs. - 04/09/02 U.S. Members of Congress announced the formation of a Congressional Taiwan Caucus, with over 80 Members. - 03/12/02 Taiwan's Defense Minister, Tang Yiao-ming, left the United States after a three-day defense conference that included meetings with U.S. Deputy Secretary of Defense Paul Wolfowitz and U.S. Assistant Secretary of State James Kelly. - 01/01/02 Taiwan enters the WTO. - 12/01/01 In national legislative elections, the DPP won 87 legislative seats in the 225-member body to the KMT's 68 seats. - 07/24/01 Supporters of Taiwan's former President, KMT member Lee Teng-hui, announced the formation of a new political party in Taiwan, the Taiwan Solidarity Union (TSU).

+04/25/01 - In an ABC television interview, President Bush said that he would use the U.S. military to do "whatever it takes" to help Taiwan defend herself.